melezhik/outthentic/README.md

         hello
         again

 Generators expressions start with \`:generator' marker.
-Here is more example:
+Here is more complicated example:

         # this generator generates comment lines
         # and plain string check expressions: